You are here

 Non-U-M Affiliate Disclosure Form

-The University of Michigan (U-M) is participating in the Federal Demonstration Partnership's (FDP) Expanded Clearinghouse Pilot for Subrecipient Entity Monitoring.
+The University of Michigan (U-M) participates in the Federal Demonstration Partnership's (FDP) Expanded Clearinghouse for Subrecipient Entity Monitoring.

 U-M is Part of FDP Subrecipient Expanded Clearinghouse